Total Divas: Cast

-During the third season premiere, Rosa Mendes joined the cast, and was joined by Paige and Alicia Fox following the mid-season break.
+During the third season premiere, 2006 Diva Search finalist Rosa Mendes joined the cast, and was joined by Paige and Alicia Fox following the mid-season break.
 Naomi and Summer Rae also left the cast during the second half of the season, with the former tweeting that it was not her decision.
 Naomi returned to the cast during the fourth season, whereas Mendes and Cameron departed the series.
-However, Naomi left the cast once again during its fifth season, with Mendes returning and WWE Tough Enough runner-up Mandy Rose joining the cast for the first time.
+However, Naomi left the cast once again during its fifth season, with Mendes returning and WWE Tough Enough Season 6 runner-up Mandy Rose joining the cast for the first time.

-The sixth season featured three departures in Alicia Fox, Mandy Rose, and Rosa Mendes, with the trio being replaced by newcomers Renee Young, Lana, and Maryse, along with Naomi rejoining the cast as a series regular.
+The sixth season featured three departures in Alicia Fox, Mandy Rose, and Rosa Mendes, with the trio being replaced by newcomers Renee Young, Lana, and 2006 Diva Search finalist Maryse, along with Naomi rejoining the cast as a series regular.
 On June 9, 2017, it was reported that Alexa Bliss and Nia Jax would be joining the seventh season of Total Divas.
 On June 10, 2017, Renee Young confirmed via Twitter that she would not be returning.
 On June 29, 2017, it was reported that Carmella would be joining the cast and that Paige had departed the show for the final time.

 On May 15, 2018, it was announced that Carmella would not be returning for the show's eighth season.
 It was later revealed that Paige and Lana were also leaving the show.
 Lana later revealed in a 2019 interview that she was removed from the show because her storylines were "hated" by the E! demo following market research.
+Fans also noticed toward the later seasons that Total Divas would incorporate scripted elements or fake hatred between cast members to sell drama.
 In April 2019, Brie and Nikki Bella announced that they would not be returning for the ninth season of Total Divas, stating that they wanted to focus solely on Total Bellas.
 On August 26, 2019, it was revealed that Naomi, Natalya, and Nia Jax were set to return for season nine alongside Carmella, who was announced to be returning as a series regular, and new cast members Ronda Rousey and Sonya Deville.
 Additionally, Brie and Nikki Bella were reported to continue making guest appearances throughout the season.
 The ninth season premiered on October 1, 2019.